jot-jt/discord-bot/README.md

-# Kana Quiz Bot
-Discord.py bot that trains Japanese Hiragana and Katakana identification via a level-based game.
+Discord bot quizzes on Japanese Hiragana and Katakana identification via a level-based game.

-Player progress is persistent across multiple servers via a private database.
+Player progress is persistent across multiple servers with a SQLite database.